How to avoid losing vision due to retinal detachment? What should not be done if the retina is detached? Postoperative period after retinal rupture.

 Vitrectomy

-Microinvasive vitrectomy surgery
+Microinvasive vitrectomy surgery of the eye

-retinal replacement surgery
+Retinal replacement surgery

 • prosthesis behind the shell;